wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     Check the Grafana dashboard; can you confirm the wis2box workflow was initiated after you uploaded your data?
 In case you see any errors, try to use the information provided in the dashboard to resolve the errors.

 !!! question "View new messages on your wis2box-broker"
-    Check MQTT-explorer, can you confirm that new messages were successfully published on your wis2box-broker?
+    Check MQTT Explorer, can you confirm that new messages were successfully published on your wis2box broker?

 !!! note

-    The wis2box interprets the folder-structure in the wis2box-incoming as the corresponding topic-hierarchy for the file.
+    The wis2box interprets the folder-structure in the `wis2box-incoming` bucket as the corresponding topic-hierarchy for the file.
     `mwi.mwi_wmo_demo.data.core.weather.surface-based-observations.synop`
     corresponds to the path:
     `mwi/mwi_wmo_demo/data/core/weather/surface-based-observations/synop`.